 To ensure you’re properly adhering to the new nonprofit accounting guidance, it’s important to understand what to look out for.
 Take a look at the following considerations:

 - Make sure you are actually allocating expenses that should be allocated.
 Sometimes organizations will lump depreciation, insurance, or interest costs into general and administrative.
 However, these often represent costs that could be partially applied to the programs that are benefiting from the use of the related property (which is depreciating, is being insured, or has debt associated with it).

 - Make sure any expenses that are netted against revenues for GAAP purposes (such as event costs) are included in the statement of functional expenses.

 - Consider what fundraising costs you have.
-If your organization receives donations or grants, it likely has costs associated with soliciting the contributions or writing the grant request.
+If your organization receives donations or grants, it is likely to have costs associated with soliciting the contributions or writing the grant request.

 - Use your accounting system to your advantage.
 Take advantage of ways to allocate expenses within the system to simplify the process.
-Don’t over-complicate your processes.
+Do not over-complicate your processes.
 If you have a simple operation, keep it that way!

 If you want to know more about the new accounting guidance for nonprofits or how to correctly build a statement of functional expenses, email Rea & Associates.
-Financial reporting for your nonprofit organization shouldn’t be overlooked.
+Financial reporting for your nonprofit organization should not be overlooked.

 After you’ve spent the time learning about and building your statement of functional expenses, go outside and enjoy some real nature (I know that’s my plan).